-Department/l Program/School: Course numb ber and title in Bulletin: Short title for r schedule (30 characters max. including sp paces): Bulletin descr ription (approximately 200 words, present tense, third perso n, and in complete sentences): Scheduling: ☐ Each year First semest ☐ Offered only once ☐ Less frequent offering ter offered: Fall Spring Summer First year offered: Please specify the term if "Offered only or nce" or provide ex =' frequent offering": Applicable as s a requirement to the following major/mi inor/program: pplicability to the following interdisciplina Elective in th ne following major/minor/program: in Department/Program: provide rationale for cross-listing: Cross-list ed course number: Academic lev rel: Freshman Sophomore Junior Senior Graduate Туре ademic tivity Number of u nits: The course is repeatable for additional cr redit: No If "Yes", credit limit: Prerequisites : Permission of No Yes If "Yes, ," state specifically what academically germ ane criteria will b oe used to permit en rollment: Intended enre rollment limit: The co ourse is available f or auditing: No Grading: ☐ Letter grade Please provide explain ☐ Pass/fail ☐ In-progress ☐ Other lanation for "Pass s/Fail," "In-Progres s," or "Other" grading:
+Department/P Program/School: Course number and title in Bulletin: Short title for schedule (30 characters max. including spaces): Bulletin descr ription (approximately 200 words, present tense, third person, and in complete sentences): Scheduling: ☐ Each year First semester offered: ☐ Fall First year offered: ☐ Offered only once ☐ Spring ☐ Less frequent offering ☐ Summer Please specify the term if "Offered only once" or provide explanation for "Less frequent offering": Applicable as a requirement to the following major/minor/program: Additional ap plicability to the following interdisciplinary program: Elective in the e following major/minor/program: n Department/Program: Cross-listed course number: provide rationale for cross-listing: Academic leve el: Number of un The course is repeatable for additional credit: No If "Yes", credit limit: Yes Prerequisites: Permission of the instructor required to enroll: No Yes If "Yes, " state specifically what academically germane criteria will be used to permit enrollment: Intended enro ollment limit: The course is available for auditing: No Grading: ☐ Letter grade

-Components: ☐ Lecture ☐ Laboratory ☐ Graded ☐ Graded ☐ Studio ☐ Other Graded Explanation for "Oth her" components: ve an unusual forma iber of weeks, or loca t (for example, in terms of ation)? ☐ No ☐ Yes If "Yes," please attach a completed Supplementary Form for Unusual Format Courses The course content t is redundant with co ontent from another course: ☐ No ☐ Yes If "Yes," specify the other course: The course content t is determined by top oic (such as in an Advanced T opics cours e): • completed Curriculu Program, or School. m Proposal Form and all rele vant docum ents to the Chair or Director of curriculum@puget Curriculum Propo the proposal.
+Components: ☐ Lecture ☐ Laboratory ☐ Graded ☐ Graded ☐ Studio ☐ Other Graded Explanation for "Oth her" components: ve an unusual forma iber of weeks, or loca t (for example, in terms of ation)? □ No □ Yes If "Yes," please attach a completed Supplementary Form for Unusual Format Courses The course content t is redundant with co ontent from another course: ☐ No ☐ Yes If "Yes," specify the other course: The course content t is determined by top oic (such as in an Advanced T opics cours e): • completed Curriculu Program, or School. m Proposal Form and all rele vant docum ents to the Chair or Director of curriculum@puget Curriculum Propo the proposal.
 The tsound.edu.
 Receipt of sal Form and all rele Associate Deans' Offi - Chair or Di partment, P o the propo rector containing the rogram, or School approval of ser, and Chair or Director, once al individually, and e - - partment, Program, or School must the proposal and relevant documents (Ве elow this line for use by Assoc iate Dean o nly) Date approved by fu ıll Curriculum Commi ttee: